chendaniely/2015-05-12-BUSM-git/README.md

 # Boston University SWC Workshop on Git

-A workshop held at BUSM
+A workshop held at Boston University School of Medicine.

 #computational-project-cookie-cutter
 A cookie cutter (aka project template) to set up a folder structure for a computational project.